Worship Together in the Pandemic

-- Masks will be worn by everyone in attendance 2 years of age or older.
-Please bring your own mask from home; if you do not have one or forget to bring it, one will be provided for you.
+- Masks will be worn by everyone in attendance 3 years of age or older.
+Please bring your own mask from home; if you forget, one will be provided for you.

-- Services be significantly shorter than normal (no more than 40 minutes).
+- Services will be significantly shorter than normal (no more than 60 minutes).

-- There will be no nursery care (children should be kept in pews or in open areas well away from congregation) or coffee hour.
+- There will be no nursery care or coffee hour.

 Newcomers, Visitors and Guests